Acne scars come in many different shapes, sizes and even colors.

 Depressed (Pitted) Acne Scars

 Depressed scars are the most common type of scarring that results from inflammatory acne.
-In general, all the depression scars rest on top of a patch of fibrous, collagen rich scar tissue.
+Depression acne scars rest on top of a patch of fibrous, collagen rich scar tissue.
 This fibrous tissue anchors the base (bottom) of the scar to the sub-cutaneous tissue, maintaining the depression and preventing the regrowth of healthy tissue.

-Effective treatments for depressed acne scars usually involve disrupting or removing this scar tissue to allow its replacement with functional, healthy tissue.
+Effective treatments for depressed acne scars usually involve disrupting or removing this scar tissue to allow the body to replace it with functional, healthy tissue.

 There are three main types of depressed acne scars:

 Rolling acne scars are relatively broad depressions in the skin that have rounded, sloping edges.
-The combination of several of these types of scars in a region of skin gives it a rolling appearance, hence the name.
+The presence of many of this types of scar in a region of skin gives it a rolling appearance, hence the name.

 Rolling scars are common for in individuals who have had patches of skin that have been afflicted by long-term inflammatory acne.
 They tend to become more pronounced as the skin ages and loses its original elasticity and fullness.